alessiopinti/02-flex-header/README.md

 # Flex-Header-2

-This is the second exercise of Flexbox using The Odin Project!
+This is the second exercise of Flexbox with The Odin Project!